qirtaiba/modtools/readme.md

                     }
                     ],

-    Headers of this request hold following key values obtained at PhotoDNA:
+    Headers of this request hold following key values obtained at :
             "Ocp-Apim-Subscription-Key": PhotoDNA api key
             "x-user": username on the PhotoDNA platform
             "x-pwd":  password on the PhotoDNA platform